fuxoft/fftempl/README.md

 If subsequent visit of page ``some_random_nonexistent_name.htm`` (must end with ".htm"!) on your webserver displays FFTempl error message, congratulations!
 FFTempl is installed and you can start using it.

-For increased security, you can change the name of the directory from "fftempl" to "superSecretFFTemplDirectory", for example (and change the redirection rule accordingly).
+For increased security, you can change the name of the directory from ".fftempl" to "superSecretFFTemplDirectory", for example (and change the redirection rule accordingly).
 You don't have to change anything else.
 FFTempl just expects to find the document root exactly one directory level above itself.

 ## Basic Terminology

 Each page FFTempl generates is created from its source file, template file and tag file.

 Source files contain the actual dynamic content of the page.
-Source files have the ".htm" extension and can be located anywhere on your website (even inside the "fftempl" directory!).
+Source files have the ".htm" extension and can be located anywhere on your website (even inside the ".fftempl" directory!).
 Source files can also contain page-specific Lua scripts which are to be executed.

 Template files define the basic rules of transforming the source files into something that almost resembles HTML.
 They use the ".tpl" extension and are located inside the "fftempl" directory.
 The template files usually define the pages' colors, fonts and other common elements like header and footer (but can also define anything else).
 Many different source files can use the same template file and there can be any number of different template files, each for different part of your site.